Skip to main content

 And they are running like the Napalm girl

-From Vietnam, or standing clueless, like
+From Vietnam or standing frozen, like

 The standing boy from Nagasaki, before